Teaching a group of diverse learners can be a challenge. Students with disabilities are often grouped with gifted students. What’s a teacher to do?

 Use Flexible Grouping For Differentiated Instruction.

-My groups changed weekly and were different according to subject level.
+Personally, I changed my groups upweekly and were different according to subject level.
 Whatever group that students were in for reading had nothing to do with their math group.
-We switched it up regularly so there really wasn’t any one “high” or “low” group.
+Since we switched it up regularly so there really wasn’t any one “high” or “low” group.

 The students seemed to enjoy mixing it up and it kept things fresh and interesting for everyone.
 Give it a try… It isn’t as hard as you think!